 What is a Power Supply Unit (PSU)?

-A Power Supply Unit (PSU) is an internal IT hardware component.
+In the data centre industry, a Power Supply Unit (PSU) is an internal IT hardware component.
 Despite the name, Power Supply Units (PSU) do not supply systems with power - instead they convert it.
 Specifically, a power supply converts the alternating high voltage current (AC) into direct current (DC), and they also regulate the DC output voltage to the fine tolerances required for modern computing components.

 Most power supplies are switched-mode (SMPS), which has both efficiency advantages and makes designing for multiple voltage inputs easier.
 This means that most PSUs can operate in different countries where the power input might change.
 In the UK, the voltage is 240V 50Hz, whereas in the USA the voltage is 120V 60Hz, and in Australia it is 230V 50Hz.